 You should then hopefully get a list of any suitable vets that you can then select from.

 Of course, if you live somewhere quite remote then there may not be any hedgehog specialist vets in your area that are practical to visit, at least not for routine treatments.
-In which case you will have to use a more general veterinary practice.
+In this case you will have to use a more general veterinary practice.

 How to make visits to the veterinarian easier